ColOfAbRiX/the-road-to-fp/02_objects.md

-# A quick tour of object, singleton objects and companion objects
+# A quick tour of the Scala object keyword

 Estimated reading time: 4 minutes